 Sicily was an ethnically diverse country; William’s court was composed of Christian, Muslim and Greek advisers.
 William himself spoke, read and wrote Arabic and, in fact, kept a harem of both Christian and Muslim girls within the palace.
 Although she was kept secluded, it must have been a strange life for a young girl, partly raised in a convent.

 Joanna and William only had one child, Bohemond, Duke of Apulia, who was born – and died – in 1181.
 And when William died without an heir in November 1189, Joanna became a pawn in the race for the succession.
-William’s sister, Constance was the rightful heir, but she was married to Henry VI, Holy Roman Emperor and many feared being absorbed into his empire.
+William’s aunt, Constance was the rightful heir, but she was married to Henry VI, Holy Roman Emperor and many feared being absorbed into his empire.
 William II’s illegitimate nephew, Tancred of Lecce, seized the initiative.
 He claimed the throne and, in need of money, imprisoned Joanna and stole her dowry and the treasures left to her by her husband.

 Who knows how long Joanna would have remained imprisoned, if it had not been for her brother’s eagerness to go on Crusade?
 Having gained the English throne in 1189 Richard I – the Lionheart – had wasted no time in organising the Third Crusade and arrived at Messina in Sicily in September 1190.